Book Appointment

 Ensuring that the transition from "Incorporator" to "Shareholder" is documented correctly is vital for future financing, selling your business, or bringing on partners.

-At CoLex Legal, we represent founders and entrepreneurs to ensure their interests are protected from the very first signature.
+Cozien Nominees represents founders and entrepreneurs to ensure their interests are protected from the very first signature.
+We provide Corporate Secretarial Services to ensure your transition from incorporator to shareholder is legally airtight.

 Don't leave your ownership in limbo.